hmakelin/gisnav/README.md

 [5]: https://docs.px4.io/main/en/debug/mavlink_shell.html#qgroundcontrol

-## Build and run SITL simulation

-Stop all simulation services with the below command:
+Finally, you can stop all simulation services with the below command:

 ```bash
 gnc stop